Do you know how to build a fanbase for your music career? Like seriously grow your music career?

 I’m not talking about getting Twitter followers, SoundCloud plays, YouTube views, Facebook likes, or anything like that.

-I’m talking about real people that look forward to your music, support you, and eventually spend money on you and your brand.
+I’m talking about building a real fan base of real people that look forward to hearing your music, support you, and will actually spend money on you and your brand.

 Don’t Ask Them To Listen To Your Music